 Every single year, your child has a birthday and every single year it seems like it gets more expensive, right?
 Well after years of practice and research, we’ve found there are 10 definite ways to cut back on the spending without cutting back on the fun for your kid’s birthday party.
-Try a few, or all of these birthday party tips, and see if you can’t cut your costs nearly in half.
+Try a few, or all of these party planning ideas, and see if you can’t cut your costs nearly in half.

 1. Birthday Invitations

-Pear Tree has low-cost invites with fun themes like the Cowgirl birthday invitations, Superhero photo birthday invitations or Art Party kids birthday invitations, that you can order in quantities of 8 or more.
+Pear Tree has low-cost invites with fun themes like the Cowgirl kids birthday invitations, Superhero photo birthday invitations or Art Party kids birthday invitations, that you can order in quantities of 8 or more.